ocsf/ocsf-docs/Articles/Defining and Using Observables.md

 > About `null`, it's weird.
 Don't overthink it.
 OCSF does not have a null type.
 In practice this means OCSF does not distinguish between a field that has a `null` value and a missing field.
 For observables, when creating them for primitive fields (like strings and numbers), if the field's value is `null`, then you may either set the `observable` object's `value` to `null` or not set the `value` field -- the meaning of each is equivalent.
 (This is not true in general.
 For those of that remember the XML era, distinguishing `null` from missing was one of the consistently annoying edge cases you'd have to always keep in mind.)

 ## Appendix 1: Attribute Paths
 Attribute paths occur in two places: in the `observable` object's `name` attribute as a path reference to a field in the event, and in class-specific attribute observable definitions.
-In both cases the paths are same.
-(Author's note: I believe this is the only use of JSON path-like capability in OCSF.)
+In both cases the paths are the same.
+(Note: this is the only use of a JSON path-like capability in OCSF.)

 The general pattern is dot-separated attribute names, for example `foo.bar`.
 Using the dot (".") as a separator works well because OCSF does not use dots in attribute names.
 There is no special notation for arrays, so these paths only tell us that a reference is for _one of_ the items along a path that includes one or more arrays.